utunga/gnomey/README.md

 =====

 To get started you need to get an access token for your yammer server.
-(See ./lib/config.js for more details on this.)
+(See config.js for more details...)